Rights of Employees

 Employment Offer Letters

-An offer letter can be as simple as a sentence or two listing some basic information about the position, as detailed as a formal written employment contract, or anywhere in between.
-They typically list your job title, start date, salary, benefits, and any applicable bonus or commission plans.
-They also frequently include additional information about your job duties, responsibilities and hours, vacation time, sick time and other paid time off, as well as an overview of other important employer rules, policies and procedures.
+An offer letter typically lists your job title, start date, salary, benefits, and any applicable bonus or commission plan.
+They also frequently include additional information about your job duties, responsibilities, hours, vacation time, sick time and other paid time off, as well as an overview of other important employer rules, policies and procedures.

-Is My Offer Letter Legally Binding?Whether an offer letter is legally binding depends on the circumstances, starting with the language of the document itself.
-For example, if it sets forth your salary and benefits, then you probably are entitled to receive that salary and benefits for as long as you remain employed, unless and until you are notified about or agree to a change to your compensation going forward.
-Likewise, if it includes any guarantees, limits the employer’s right to fire you, or promises you anything else, those promises may be legally binding.
+For example, if the letter sets forth your salary and benefits, then it is likely you are entitled to receive that compensation for as long as you remain employed, unless and until you are accept or agree to a change to your compensation going forward.
+Likewise, if the offer includes any guarantees, limits the employer’s right to fire you, or promises you anything else, those promises may be legally binding.

 However, as with any other employment agreement, it is common for offer letters to make it clear that you are an employee at-will, meaning you can be fired (or resign) for almost any reason, or for no reason at all, as long as the employer does not engage in unlawful discrimination or retaliation, or violate another one of your employment law rights.